RonquilloAeon/cryptopanic-portfolio-tracker/README.md

-# Crpyto Panic Portfolio Tracker
+# Crypto Panic Portfolio Tracker

 A simple script to download your portfolio data for analysis.